RarelyCharlie/rarelycharlie.github.io/_draft/hostility.md

 # Part II
 {:.part}

-Part II of this guide goes into more detail about the kind of members who appear hostile, with brief examples.
+Part II of this guide goes into more detail about some reasons members might appear hostile, with brief examples.